 Letting a trusted neighbour know so they can keep an eye on things might be worth it.
 But telling the whole street might not.

 Avoid letting it be known on social media that the house is going to be empty.
-That includes checking in at holiday destinations on Facebook and waiting until you’re home to post your snaps.
+That includes checking in at holiday destinations on Facebook and posting poolside selfies on Instagram while you're away.

 The same applies for telling people when you're expecting a plumber or electrician.
 A thief could pose as a worker to gain access to your home without suspicion.